 Exceptions to the good record requirement may be made when it is to the PHA's advantage to make the transfer.
-Exceptions may also be made when the PHA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, or stalking and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
+Exceptions may also be made when the PHA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, stalking or human trafficking and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
+Tenants who are not in good standing may still request an emergency transfer under VAWA.